tnguyen7s/WWW-Index_Rebuild_Strategy_Performance_Analysis/README.md

 - Two means Difference Test Assumptions and Alternatives [https://www.mas.ncl.ac.uk/~njnsm/medfac/docs/skewness]
 - GeeksForGeek is an exellent reference (brief concepts and examples with code illustration): [https://www.geeksforgeeks.org/mann-and-whitney-u-test/]

-For file `A.csv` and `B.csv`, no need to do perform hypothesis testing, however compute these statistics mean, median to compare
+For file `A.csv` and `B.csv`, no need to perform hypothesis testing on them, however compute these statistics: mean and median to compare

 ## 4. Data visualization
 - To communicate the result to other stakeholders, we need a beautiful Tableau dashboard to display insights from data explorations and results from hypothesis testing.
 We will discuss the details as we move on to this step.